Yatsun/Dogy_agile_loop/back/README.md

    - Windows: `back\Scripts\activate`
    - Mac/Linux: `source back/bin/activate`
 4. Go to `back/` directory.
 Install the necessary dependencies: `pip install -r requirements.txt`
+5. Rename `.env.template` to `.env` and add your API keys manually.
-5. You're good to go!!
+6. You're good to go!!
 Have fun coding :)

 ## Development Tips
 1. If you want to update dependencies or add new ones.
 Use this command